-3.3 What do the Slight, Moderate, and High risk categories in the Convective
+3.3 What do the Marginal, Slight, Enhanced, Moderate, and High risk categories in the Convective

-Slight, moderate and high risks represent progressively larger threat for organized severe storm episodes.
+Marginal, slight, enhanced slight, moderate and high risks represent progressively larger threats for organized severe storm episodes.

-For Day-2 and Day-3, the probabilities cover all severe storm
+For day 2 and 3, the probabilities cover all severe storm hazards together.

 3.5 Why do the probability values on the outlooks seem so low?